 If the serial mouse doesn't work

-- First, make certain you followed the manufacturer's installation instructions completely and have installed the mouse properly. - Check the port connection (may be loose). - Check settings in Control Panel (and in Windows NT Diagnostics).
+- First, make certain you followed the manufacturer's installation instructions completely and everything necessary to install the mouse properly. - Check the port connection (may be loose).

 If a serial modem doesn't work properly